willcharlton/premis-flask-hello-world/README.md

 And adding:

 ```
                 "PortLabel": "http",
 ```

-to the `Services.Checks` block would accomplish this.
+to the `Services.flask-hello-world` block would accomplish this.